 Here is a tough question – one that is easy to answer when things are going well, but what about the times when the challenges are more than you can bear?
-When it looks as though all opposition is stacked against you, do you decide that the dream is just too far out of reach?
+When the odds are stacked against you, do you decide that the dream must be just too far out of reach?

 No matter how it may appear, everyone who succeeds will have faced this.
 And one precarious step at a time, the climber who keeps putting one foot in front of the other will, in time, get to the top.
 It’s rarely a smooth, downhill journey to anything worthwhile.

 Maybe you feel like your path is only getting scarier, bumpier, and maybe even darker than you thought it should be.
 But so long as one more step can be taken, you have something to do.

 The way will be lighted as you keep taking just one more step of faith into the darkness.

 I can hear you saying, “But you don’t know what I’m up against!”

 That may be true.
 But what I do know is that there are principles of success that apply to everyone, no matter what the situation.
 The fact is, somewhere in the world there is someone worse off than you, who is still determined to achieve his or her dream, and who is still taking one more step no matter how weary they are.

 So I want you to hang in there, too.